 Sion Power is a privately owned company that began as a spin-off from Brookhaven National Laboratory in 1989 as Moltech, which focused its efforts on research and development.
 Since then, the company has grown, attracting an impressive group of scientists, engineers, and partners who relentlessly developed the technology needed to reach the next generation of rechargeable battery technology.

-Today the company consists of more than 90 employees, many of whom have Ph.D.’s.
-This impressive group of individuals has acquired over 306 issued patents and more than 165 pending.
+Today the company consists of 100 employees, many of whom have Ph.D.’s.
+This impressive group of individuals has acquired over 470 international patents and patent applications.
 The company’s 67,000 square foot production and R&D facility include a dry room for fabrication as well as test, analytical/materials, and electronic assembly labs.
 In addition, the company completed a 5,300 square foot battery test facility.

 Years of research and development have yielded the Licerion® lithium metal technology, which is poised to dramatically change the lithium battery landscape, delivering the highest combination of energy density and specific energy available.
 For more information on Sion Power’s transition from lithium-sulfur to Licerion technology, read the latest Information Brief here.